wallscope/pronto/README.md

 Check out this [demo](https://pronto.wallscope.co.uk/) to see Pronto in action.

 The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites

-- Vue-cli for the frontend.
-Install with `yarn global add @vue/cli`.
+- Node.js
+- yarn (or swap yarn with npm commands)

 ### Installing

 1. Clone the repo with `git clone git@github.com:wallscope/pronto.git`
-2. Run the command `yarn install && yarn start` in both the folders `frontend/` and `api/`
+2. From different terminal instances, run the commands `yarn install && yarn start` in the folders `frontend/` and `api/`

-### Add More Ontologies to the Graph

 ## Deployment